System, Intervention, and Implementation Strategy Usability Scales (SUS/IUS/ISUS)

 As teams wrap up the design/build phase, participants must complete the IUS/ISUS/SUS about their redesigned intervention or implementation strategy.
 Please report this (and not all iterations) to the center, as we would like to know what usability level is reached by the end of design.

-Adapting the wording of scale items
+Adapting the Wording of Scale Items

 Before administering the survey, review—and possibly pilot—your selected scale to assess if the wording of items is appropriate for your participants and what you are evaluating.
 Sometimes, it can make sense to adapt items – you are welcome to meet with the Methods Core to discuss possible adaptations or adding clarifications.
 Please meet with the Methods Core before dropping items or changing the response scale, as this can inhibit later comparisons with other projects.